27 AI Prompt Templates That Actually Work in 2026 (Copy-Paste Ready)

 2. How-to

-For each, score it 1-10 on clickability AND truthfulness (we don't want clickbait that overpromises).
+For each, score it 1-10 on clickability AND truthfulness (no clickbait that overpromises).
 Then pick your top 3 and explain why.

 Here's a paragraph.
 Rewrite it 3 ways: